OmniWatch vs. Norton LifeLock 2026: Budget-Friendly Coverage or Premium Identity Theft Protection?

 OmniWatch plans

-• Elite: In addition to the features offered by the Basic plan, Elite includes up to $50,000 in protection against scams and ransomware.
+• Elite: In addition to the features offered by the Standard plan, Elite includes up to $25,000 in protection against ransomware and up to $25,000 against scams.
 It also monitors all three major credit bureaus, your home title, and payday loans for potential identity theft.

 • Family: Family has the same features as the Elite plan.
 The only difference is that it's designed for two people, rather than one.
-The identity theft insurance is adjusted to $4 million, and the scam and ransomware protection is up to $100,000.
+The identity theft insurance is adjusted to $4 million, and the scam and ransomware protection is up to $100,000 combined.

 OmniWatch Alerts tab filtered by data breach alerts

-• LifeLock Standard (Individual): The Standard plan provides up to $1.05 million in identity theft insurance coverage.
-It offers one-bureau credit monitoring and several identity alerts, including dark web monitoring, ID verification, USPS address change notifications, and monitoring of telco and utility accounts.
+• LifeLock Core (Individual): Provides up to $1.05 million in identity theft insurance coverage.
+Offers two-bureau credit monitoring and a range of identity alerts, including dark web monitoring, ID verification, USPS address change notifications, and monitoring of telco and utility accounts.
+All plans include automatic data broker removal.

-• LifeLock Ultimate Plus (Individual): The $3 million coverage for identity theft makes this plan valuable on its own.
-However, it also includes extensive identity monitoring for aspects such as investments, social media, and financial transactions.
-It also conducts credit monitoring through all three credit bureaus.
+• LifeLock Total (Individual): The $3 million coverage for identity theft makes this plan the most comprehensive.
+It includes extensive monitoring for investments, social media, home title, and financial transactions, along with three-bureau credit monitoring and up to $10,000 in scam reimbursement.

-Norton offers a money-back guarantee.
+LifeLock offers a money-back guarantee.
 You can receive a refund within 14 days for a monthly subscription or 60 days for an annual subscription.
+You can also try LifeLock free for 30 days.

 LifeLock main dashboard

-Winner: Norton wins.
-While it costs more than OmniWatch, you get higher insurance coverage and extensive identity monitoring.
+Winner: LifeLock wins.
+While it costs more than OmniWatch at higher tiers, you get more insurance coverage, extensive identity monitoring, and automatic data broker removal on every plan.

 Which identity theft protection has the better features?